ctechhindi/CodeIgniter-3-Login-and-Registration-System-using-MySQL-with-Bootstrap-4/readme.md

 * Extending CodeIgniter Validation Library To Check For Unique Values (Email and Username)
 * Apply Password Hashing in Password Field
 * Activate the Login page with Database and Password Hashing
+* Create and Destroy Sessions - Log In and Log Out